 General DCTV-verse nonsense.
 There’s so much of it that I can’t possibly touch on it all here, but I’ll include a few examples:

 The doppelganger villains.
 All of the DC shows are guilty of this sin.
-Seemingly every season, our heroes are resigned to fighting evil versions of themselves – in a black costume.
-It’s the kind of thing you see when writers are out ideas, except this has literally been going on since day one.
+Seemingly every season, our heroes are resigned to fighting doppelgangers of themselves in a black costume – that’s how you know they’re evil.
+It’s the kind of thing you usually see when writers are out ideas, except this has literally been going on since day one.

 Finally, The Flash, which was actually a pretty fun show in the beginning, has devolved into EVERYONE whining about EVERYTHING.
-By the time everyone in the cast has had a chance to complain about their relationships, bad choices, and guilt, the episode is over.
+By the time everyone in the cast has had a chance to complain about their relationships, bad choices and guilt, the episode is over.
 And then it starts all over again the next week.
-There’s barely five minutes a week left over for sci-fi fist-fights and fun.
+There’s barely five minutes a week left for sci-fi fist-fisticuffs and fun.
 Also, there was a musical episode.
-‘Nuff said.